First Price vs. Second Price Auction Explained

 How-Does-First-Price-Auction-Work

-In a first-price auction, the highest bidder wins and pays the exact amount they bid for the ad impression, providing transparency for advertisers and publishers.
+Header bidding has further influenced the dynamics of programmatic advertising by allowing publishers to offer their inventory to multiple demand sources simultaneously before making a final decision.
+Thus, the highest bidder wins and pays the exact amount they bid for the ad impression, providing transparency for advertisers and publishers.

 To illustrate, consider an auction with three bidders: